romilly/wg2/plan/journal.md

 It looks as if the templates used in the non-webdriver tests are old, and based on clean blog, not the small business template.

+I've been puzled by `<span class="sr-only">(current)</span>`; it turns out that `sr-only` indicates that the element is only shown to screen-readres to help with accessability.

+So the tests need to check for the presentce/absence of the span as well as the `active` class in the menu item.